rowanam/ml-mildew-detection-cherry-leaves/README.md

 * Link to download a set of sample images for prediction testing
 * Mildew detection
     - A file uploader widget
-    - Outputs image display with a statement of predicted class and associated probability
+    - Outputs image display with a statement of predicted class
     - A button to download the results as a table

 ![Leaf health prediction page](documentation/images/page_leaf_health_prediction.png)